sequenceiq/blog-test/source/_posts/2014-10-07-hadoop-monitoring.markdown

 At [SequenceIQ](http://sequenceiq.com) we are running Hadoop clusters on different environments using [Cloudbreak](http://sequenceiq.com/cloudbreak/) and apply [SLA autoscaling](http://sequenceiq.com/periscope/) policies on the fly, thus monitoring the cluster is a key operation.

-Although various solutions have been created in software industry for monitoring of activities taking place in a cluster, but it turned out that only a very few of them satisfies most of our needs.
-When we made the decision about which monitoring libraries and components are integrated to our stack we kept in mind that it needs to be:
+Although various solutions have been created in the software industry for monitoring of activities taking place in a cluster, but it turned out that only a very few of them satisfies most of our needs.
+When we made the decision about which monitoring libraries and components to integrate in our stack we kept in mind that it needs to be:

  * **scalable** to be able to efficiently monitor small Hadoop clusters which are consisting of only a few nodes and also clusters which containing thousands of nodes